AnimaApp/docs/src/v3/adobe-xd/prototype/forms.md

 ---
-title: Text Input & Forms
+title: Forms & Text Input
 type: prototype
-order: 5
+order: 8
 ---
-<iframe width="864" height="486" src="https://www.youtube.com/embed/ukXmfRzT2yY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## What are Text Inputs & Forms?
+## What is Forms & Text Input?

-**Text Input** & **Forms** allow visitors of the website to type text and submit information such as their contact information.
+**Forms** & **Text Input** allow visitors of the website to enter text and submit information such as their contact information.

 A **Form** is composed of: